Frequently Asked Questions | Director Credential

 - Oregon Center for Career Development issues the Oregon Registry Director Credential to successful candidates.

-Application materials are available on our Forms and Resources page.
-You can also contact OCCD and request that forms be mailed to you.
+You can contact OCCD, be screened, and request that forms be mailed to you.

-The following Director Credential documents can be downloaded from the OCCD website:
+The following Director Credential documents can be downloaded from the OCCD Forms and Resources:

 You will need to complete items #1-6.
 This contact information links the portfolio to you.
 You also need to complete the signature and date section on the back of the Enrollment Form.